UoBBadders/UoBBadders.github.io/EDITME/trainingtimes.md

 # Development Squad

 The Development squad is made up of around 50 players and offers a competitive string of badminton for students with less time commitment and/or who are aspiring to join the Performance squad.
-Players from this section receive coaching from trained Performance players with Badminton England coaching qualifications and form teams that compete in the [Men's, Women's and Mixed teams in Avon local Leagues](https://www.avonba.org/).
+Players from this squad receive also receive weekly coaching from our coach.
+Players also form teams that compete in the [Open's and Women's in Avon local Leagues](https://www.avonba.org/).
 Development squad players have the opportunity halfway through the academic year to move up to the Performance squad and into the BUCS teams.

 Day | Time | Venue | Courts | Session Details
 --- | --- | --- | --- | ---